zk1931/pulsefs/SPEC.md

 spec draft
 ==========

-Pulsed has two types of entities, directories and files.
+PulseFS has two types of entities, directories and files.
 Directories can contain other directories and files, and files contain data, but it cannot contain other directories or files.